 By performing an ultrasound test on your liver each year, or sometimes as often as every six months, your doctor will be better able to detect liver cancer.

 Milk thistle (silymarin) is sometimes recommended for treating liver problems.
-However, studies have confirmed that milk thistle has not been shown to be any more effective than placebo for treatment of hepatitis C. This is true whether the herb is taken as capsules or extracts.
+However, have confirmed that milk thistle has not been shown to be any more effective than placebo for treatment of hepatitis C. This is true whether the herb is taken as capsules or extracts.

 The Mayo Clinic has identified some lifestyle changes you can make to help improve your health during your treatment for hepatitis C. They suggest that you: